-Most recent best-picture winners would have met new Oscar diversity requirements
+Most recent best picture winners would have met new Oscar diversity requirements

 The changes could also face legal challenges.
 Attorneys say that under the Civil Rights Act and the 1978 Supreme Court decision in Regents of the University of California v.
 Bakke, race can be a factor in an institution’s eligibility requirements but quotas are not allowed.
 This presents a problem for any of the hard percentages set by the academy, experts said.

-“The law is very clear on what organizations can do: they can take into account a wealth of circumstances, but those circumstances cannot be a determining factor,” said Sky Moore, a prominent entertainment lawyer and partner at the Los Angeles firm of Greenberg Glusker.
+“The law is very clear on what organizations can do: They can take into account a wealth of circumstances, but those circumstances cannot be a determining factor,” said Sky Moore, a prominent entertainment lawyer and partner at the Los Angeles firm of Greenberg Glusker.
 “You cannot have quotas, and these appear to be quotas.”

-Moore also cited California’s Unruh Act, which prohibits discrimination for all groups, and said the policy could face a challenge on those grounds,, too.
+Moore also cited California’s Unruh Civil Rights Act, which prohibits discrimination for all groups, and said the policy could face a challenge on those grounds, too.

-Even bypassing A and B to satisfy C and D would be an issue, he said.
-“Once you say ‘multiple’ executives’ you’re saying two, and that’s a quota.”
-He added that lawsuits, while unlikely from a mainstream Hollywood studio or filmmaker, could come from other quarters.
-“I can see conservative groups lining up and suing immediately.
-And they’d have a good chance [of winning].”
-Such a lawsuit , he said, could seek damages as a result of a film’s disqualification.
+Even bypassing A and B to satisfy C and D would be an issue, he said: “Once you say multiple executives, you’re saying two, and that’s a quota.”
+He added that lawsuits, while unlikely from a mainstream Hollywood studio or filmmaker, could come from other quarters: “I can see conservative groups lining up and suing immediately.
+And they’d have a good chance” of winning.
+Such a lawsuit, he said, could seek damages as a result of a film’s disqualification.

-Awards consultants said that the new policies had the potential to make the controversies about Oscar eligibility — an annual rite of passage in Hollywood — more dramatic, even moving it into contenders’ production phase.
+Awards consultants said the new policies had the potential to make the controversies about Oscar eligibility — an annual rite of passage in Hollywood — more dramatic, even moving it into contenders’ production phase.
 Many films would not want to move forward until they could be sure of Oscar eligibility.

 But even the movies that didn’t meet the standards could solve their challenges pretty easily, supporters of the changes argued.